7Block Labs

 The bottom line

-• If you do just three things this quarter: ship passkeys, sponsor the first session (gasless), and replace pop‑up spamming with a scoped session key.
-Your metrics—and your users—will thank you. (fidoalliance.org)
+• If you focus on just three things this quarter, make them count: launch passkeys, sponsor the first gasless session, and swap out annoying pop-up spamming for a scoped session key.
+You’ll see improvements in your metrics, and your users will definitely appreciate it. (fidoalliance.org)

-7Block Labs helps startup and enterprise teams implement this UX stack end‑to‑end—smart accounts, passkeys, gasless, session keys, and in‑feed actions—on Base, OP Mainnet, Arbitrum, and Solana.
-If you want a hands‑on sprint that moves your activation and retention in 30 days, we’re ready to partner.
+7Block Labs is all about helping both startups and big companies roll out this complete UX stack from start to finish.
+We’re talking smart accounts, passkeys, gasless transactions, session keys, and in-feed actions--all on platforms like Base, OP Mainnet, Arbitrum, and Solana.
+If you're looking for a hands-on sprint that boosts your activation and retention in just 30 days, we’re here to team up with you!

 Like what you're reading?
 Let's build together.